-Within this context, proposals should demonstrate a collaborative management-science approach and outline specific engagement efforts with relevant Cooperative management teams and their coastal management partners.
-This could include, but is not limited to, pre-project meetings, annual workshops, and training on application of tools, where appropriate.
-PIs on successful proposals will work with the relevant SSP management team and NOAA NCCOS to form a Management Transition Advisory Group (MTAG) to provide routine guidance to the project team and facilitate application of project results.
-Engagement with an MTAG will be required of all T-EESLR projects.
-Inclusion of a dedicated principle investigator focused on coordinating engagement of the MTAG and conceptualizing project applications is recommended, but is not required.
-Through collaborations and engagement with the SSP management teams, as well as other management entities, project results should facilitate enhanced coastal resiliency through improvements in ecosystem management, restoration, and hazard mitigation.
-Examples of T-EESLR applied and/or enhanced management capabilities and tools include:
+Complementing a strong scientific foundation, proposals should focus on the production of actionable information for decision making through explicit linkages between the proposed research and the anticipated benefits to coastal communities.
+Within this context, proposals should apply a highly integrated and collaborative management-science approach and outline a continuous engagement process with relevant end-users with clearly defined management linkages and drivers.
+This could include, but is not limited to, pre-project meetings, annual workshops, training on application of tools, and inclusion of selected managers on coordination calls where local knowledge and natural resource management issues can help guide study objectives and methods.
+Successful proposals will work with relevant regional partners and NOAA NCCOS to form a Management Transition Advisory Group (MTAG) that will provide substantive guidance to the project team and help to ensure application of project results.
+Inclusive engagement with an MTAG will be required of all projects.
+Designation of a dedicated principle investigator focused on coordinating engagement of the MTAG and conceptualizing project applications is strongly recommended.
+In addition, use of NERR expertise and capabilities is encouraged to maximize end-user engagement and collaboration.

+Examples of possible results and outcomes of EESLR applied and/or enhanced capabilities could include: